FlyingFathead/TelegramBot-OpenAI-API/README.md

   - Increase the knowledge rate with your own documents
   - Quickly generate additional knowledge with the built-in Q&A pair creator
 - **Supports holiday notifications via Python's `holidays` module**
-  - Can be localized to any supported country, can also add in your own special days as a reminder.
+  - Can be localized to any supported country, can also add in your own special days as a reminder
 - **Supports fetching of stock prices via Alpha Vantage API & Yahoo!
 Finance**
+  - Can be used to fetch all types of financial & stock market data in real time
+- **Supports RSS feeds from all RSS sources**
+  - Can be used to fetch RSS feeds, such as all types of news sources etc

 # Prerequisites
 - Tested & working on Python 3.10.12
 - Required Python packages (tested & working with these, install with `pip install -r requirements.txt` for potentially newer versions):
 ```
 configparser>=6.0.0
+feedparser>=6.0.11
 httpx>=0.25.2
 langdetect>=1.0.9
 matplotlib>=3.8.2